Hachimi-Hachimi/hachimi-hachimi.github.io/index.md

     title: Game tweaks
     details: Includes a number of other features and settings which you can adjust to fit your needs.
 ---

+Hachimi Edge is a fork of the unmaintained [Hachimi](https://hachimi.leadrdrk.com) mod.
+It was made to fix issues after the game update on 2025/09/24 and has since incorporated additional features and fixes by various community members.
+Should Hachimi's developer return, Edge will likely be merged back and discontinued.

 ## Screenshots {#screenshots}